Cameronsplaze/AWS-ContainerManager/ContainerManager/README.md

 ### Quick Overview

+Each of the links contain MUCH more detail on each component:

 - The [base_stack.py](./base_stack.py) is common architecture that different containers can share (i.e VPC).
 Multiple "Leaf Stacks" can point to the same "Base Stack".
 - The [./leaf_stack](./leaf_stack/README.md) is what runs a single container.
 One `leaf_stack` for one container.
 - The [./utils](./utils/README.md) are functions that don't fit in the other two.
 Mainly config readers/parsers rn.